mrcepid-rap/mrcepid-filterbcf/Readme.md

 As transparency regarding how variant filtering is performed is crucial, I have documented each step that this applet performs below.
 Code in this section is meant for example purposes only.
 For more details, please see the commented source code available at `src/mrcepid-filterbcf.py` of this repository.

+### Potential Caveats to this Approach

+The filtering approach used has several caveats:

+1. Potential issues with multi-allelic variants – splitting multi-allelics is not fullproof.
+In particular, sites that are multiallelic within one individual will not be considered when performing rare variant association testing.
+2. X-chromosome calls in males are not adjusted for male hemizygosity and will typically be ‘1/1’ genotypes (excluding the PAR).
+3. Unsure of how well this QC works on the Y-chromosome.
+4. The above quality control does not include any sample-level variant QC.
+This is assuming that UKB (a.k.a.
+Regeneron) does reasonable sample-level QC and excludes any samples that fail various filters.

 ### 1. Split multiallelic variants and normalise all variants